decentralized-identity/trustdidweb-v03/spec/specification.md

 ### Read (Resolve)

-The following steps MUST be executed to resolve the DID document for a `did:tdw` DID:
+The following steps MUST be executed to resolve the DIDDoc for a `did:tdw` DID:

 1. Replace ":" with "/" in the method specific identifier to obtain the fully qualified domain name and optional path.
 2. If the domain contains a port percent decode the colon.
-3. Generate an HTTPS URL to the expected location of the DID document by prepending https://.
+3. Generate an HTTPS URL to the expected location of the DIDDoc by prepending `https://`.
-4. If no path has been specified in the URL, append /.well-known.
+4. If no path has been specified in the URL, append `/.well-known`.
-5. Append /didlog.txt to complete the URL.
+5. Append `/didlog.txt` to complete the URL.
 6. Perform an HTTP GET request to the URL using an agent that can successfully negotiate a secure HTTPS connection, which enforces the security requirements as described in 2.6 Security and privacy considerations.
-7. When performing the DNS resolution during the HTTP GET request, the client SHOULD utilize [RFC8484] in order to prevent tracking of the identity being resolved.
+7. When performing the DNS resolution during the HTTP GET request, the client SHOULD utilize [[spec:rfc8484]] in order to prevent tracking of the identity being resolved.
 8. Process the [[ref: DID Log]] file as described below.

-To process the retrieved [[ref: DID Log]] file, carry out the following steps:
+To process the retrieved [[ref: DID Log]] file, the resolver **MUST** carry out the following steps:

 1. Process the Log entries in the order they appear in the file, applying the [[ref: parameters]] set on current and previous entries.
 2. For each entry:
-   1. Update the currently active [[ref: parameters]] with the parameters from the entry. and continue processing using the active set of [[ref: parameters]].
+   1. Update the currently active [[ref: parameters]] with the parameters from the entry (if any). and continue processing using the active set of [[ref: parameters]].
    2. Verify that the Data Integrity proof in the entry is valid, and is signed by an authorized key as defined in the [Authorization Keys](#authorization-keys) section of this specification.
    3. Verify that the `entryHash` for the entry according to the process defined in the [Entry Hash Generation and Verification] section of this specification.
-   4. For the initial version of the DIDDoc (`1`) verify that the appropriate [[ref: SCID]] is being used for the DID as defined in the [SCID Generation and Verification] section of this specification.
+   4. For the initial version of the DIDDoc (`1`) verify that the [[ref: SCID]] (defined in the [[ref: parameters]]) is being used for the DID as defined in the [SCID Generation and Verification] section of this specification.
    5. Generate the version of the DIDDoc for the entry by using the JSON value of the `value` item, or by using [[ref: JSON Patch]] to apply the JSON value of the `patch` entry item to the previous version of the DIDDoc.
    6. If [[ref: Key Pre-Rotation]] is being used, verify that any added keys in the DIDDoc have a valid pre-rotation entry as defined in the [Key Pre-Rotation Hash Generation and Verification] section of this specification.
    7. Once each version entry has been processed, collect about each version (at least) the following information: